Alex Verdugo Player Props: Red Sox vs. Blue Jays

 Alex Verdugo At The Plate

-- He ranks ninth in batting average, 16th in on base percentage, and 46th in slugging among qualifying batters in MLB.
+- Among the qualified batters in MLB play, he ranks 10th in batting average, 19th in on-base percentage, and 46th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.